 Immingham is not a natural tourist destination.
 Lying on the south side of the Humber estuary, it mainly features an industrial complex of docks, factories, chemical works and power stations.
 However, those on a Pilgrim Fathers pilgrimage may choose to pay a brief visit.

-Somewhere amongst all the industry, in Church Lane to be precise, is a memorial marking the departure of the Scrooby conregation for Holland in 1608 (DN40 2RH).
+In the residential part of the town, in Church Lane opposite St Andrew's Church (DN40 2RH), is an area of grass like a village green with an imposing memorial to mark the departure of the Scrooby congregation for Holland in 1608.
 The topstone is a piece of granite from Plymouth, Massachusetts.
-In 1607 they had been detained and stripped of their valuables while trying to leave from Boston, but the following year, despite various mishaps and adventures, they made a successful escape from Killingholme Creek.
+In 1607 they had been detained and stripped of their valuables while trying to leave from Boston, but the following year, despite various mishaps and adventures, they made a successful escape from Stallingborough Haven, off Laporte Road.

 John Wycliffe served as rector of St Andrew's Church from 1361 to 1368, but may not have spent much time in the parish.
 He is included in the list of former rectors on a panel in the church.
 The church was largely rebuilt in 1777, but the doorway and arches date back to Wycliffe's time.